aravind2347214/news-time/README.md

 # 📰 News Time

-NewsApp is a modern and responsive web application that allows users to view the latest news, filter articles by category, and search for specific topics.
+News Time is a modern and responsive web application that allows users to view the latest news, filter articles by category, and search for specific topics.
 Powered by the [NewsAPI](https://newsapi.org/), this application offers a clean and intuitive user experience.

 ---